-Seniors are especially vulnerable right now during this COVID-19 Pandemic, so many stores are now setting aside special shopping hours for seniors.
+Seniors are still vulnerable while the virus is still spreading, so many stores are now setting aside special shopping hours for seniors.

 Because older customers could be more vulnerable to the coronavirus, they need to stay out of publics as much as possible, but they still may need basic goods.
 To make their grocery runs safer, some stores have started setting aside certain shopping hours for seniors or other at-risk people to shop.